Mlaiel/iacherie/docs/IMPLEMENTATION_SUMMARY.md

 ## 🎯 Implementation Overview

-This document summarizes the comprehensive implementation of complete documentation, security hardening, and disaster recovery measures for the Ainflue AI-powered content protection and monetization platform.
+This document summarizes the comprehensive implementation of complete documentation, security hardening, and disaster recovery measures for the IA Chérie AI-powered content protection and monetization platform.
 All requirements from the problem statement have been fully addressed with enterprise-grade solutions.

 ## ✅ Requirements Implementation Status